Accelerate Candidate Screening with AI-Enabled Recruitment

 What Is Candidate Screening?

 Candidate screening in recruitment is the process of reviewing job applications, resumes, and applicant profiles.
 Through this process, recruiters can identify which candidates have the right qualifications, experience, and skill set to match the job requirements and organization.
+This important stage occurs after collecting resumes and prior to conducting interviews.

-Effective Methods Used to Streamline Candidate Screening
+Top 8 Methods Used for Candidate Screening

 Whether you are reviewing a small number of applications or sifting through a sea of resumes, the screening process for candidates must adhere to specific methods to streamline the process.